 The top of Mount Teide has a huge caldera in front of it, a nature wonder created by lava flows over the course of millions of years.

 In fact the stony caldera is a collapsed crater of a much higher volcano that existed here but blew up in the air.
 For that reason the caldera is full of fancy rocks, stretches of black lava and strange colored stones in all shades.

 The huge caldera was a sacred place for the Guanches, the original people of the Canary Islands.
 Today it’s a sacred place for us: a national park taken on the UNESCO World Heritage list.
 So it’s no wonder Mount Teide is a favourite day trip destination.

 We rented a car to see what Parque Nacional del Teide, Mount Teide National Park is like.
 You will soon see our whole Mount Teide drive, but first some words about Mount Teide itself.

 Mount Teide on the Top of Tenerife

 Mount Teide, 3718 m above sea level

-Mount Teide and smaller volcanoes
+Mount Teide has some smaller volcanoes next to it

-But today the volcanic landscape around El Teide is a safe place to visit – and a fantastic place to hike.
+Despite all, the volcanic landscape around El Teide is a safe place to visit – and a fantastic place to hike.